Ares-Developers/Ares-docs/new/projectiles/splits.rst

 :tagdef:`[Projectile]RetargetAccuracy=float - percentage`
   The probability that a split cluster will aim for the same target the original projectile was shot at.
-The higher the value, the less likely it is for the split projectile to chose another target.
+The higher the value, the less likely it is for the split projectile to choose another target.
 Valid range is :value:`0.0` to :value:`1.0`.
 Defaults to :value:`0.0`.